 This course provides a geographical study of world regions with emphasis on internal spatial patterns and the interrelations of regions.
-(Meets MnTC goal areas 5 and 8).

 GEOG/PE 1054 1 lab credit (repeatable) Using GPS: Geocaching & Field Mapping

 Curious about how to use a GPS unit?
 This course will inform students about the Global Positioning System (GPS) through both conceptual and hands-on applications, such as geocaching and field data collection.